JamieShi/C-Notes/Lec19 c++ cast, big 5.md

 	Student s;
 	Turtle *t = reinterpret_cast<Turtle*>(&s);

-reinterpret cast relies on low-leveled compiler specific knowledge of how objects are organized in memory (c style)
+Reinterpret cast relies on low-leveled compiler specific knowledge of how objects are organized in memory (c style)

 It can modify the private field of another class